syin2013/RustLab/lab1/README.md

-# Project 1: Bakugo's Blind Rage #
+# Lab 1: Hide and Seek, but with explosions!

 ## Story ##
 &nbsp;&nbsp;&nbsp; You are playing hide and seek with your family in a forest.
 But you and your family have super powers.
 So it's not normal hide and seek, its hide and seek with explosions!